 The physical act of the transfer of thermal energy between two systems by the dissipation of heat is known as heat transfer.
-The three modes of heat transfer are conduction, convection, and radiation.
+The three modes of heat transfer are conduction, convection and radiation.
 Let us look at the differences between all three heat transfer methods to understand them better.

-Difference Between Conduction Convection and Radiation
+Difference between Conduction Convection and Radiation

-|In conduction, heat transfer takes place between objects by direct contact.||In convection, the heat transfer takes within the fluid.||In radiation, heat transfer occurs through electromagnetic waves without involving particles.|
+|In conduction, heat transfer occurs between objects by direct contact.||In convection, the heat transfer takes within the fluid.||In radiation, heat transfer occurs through electromagnetic waves without involving particles.|

-|The heat transfer takes place due to the difference in temperature.||The heat transfer occurs due to the difference in density.||The heat transfer occurs in all objects with a temperature greater than 0 K.|
+|The heat transfer takes place due to the difference in temperature.||Heat transfer occurs due to the difference in density.||The heat transfer occurs in all objects with a temperature greater than 0 K.|

-|The heat transfer in conduction is slow||The heat transfer in convection is faster.||The heat transfer in radiation is the fastest.|
+|Heat transfer in conduction is slow||Heat transfer in convection is faster.||Heat transfer in radiation is the fastest.|

-|The heat transfer occurs through a heated solid object.||The heat transfer occurs through intermediate objects.
-For example, heat transfer between air and water.||The heat transfer occurs through electromagnetic waves.|
+|Heat transfer occurs through a heated solid object.||Heat transfer occurs through intermediate objects.
+For example, heat transfer between air and water.||Heat transfer occurs through electromagnetic waves.|

 |It does not follow the law of reflection and refraction.||It does not follow the law of reflection and refraction.||It follows the law of reflection and refraction.|

-The difference between the modes of heat transfer should be understood clearly as these are an important topic in thermodynamics.
+The differences between the modes of heat transfer should be understood clearly, as this is an important topic in thermodynamics.